Singapore city's sunset view with a beautiful river in front.

 6. Mega Adventure Park – Zipline and Climbing Adventure

-Located inside Sentosa Island, the Mega Adventure Park is another adventure attraction you must check out especially for the MegaZip, one of the most remarkable zip lines in Asia.
+Mega Adventure Park is another adventure attraction on Sentosa Island, especially for the MegaZip, one of Asia’s most remarkable zip lines.
 At speeds up to 60 km/h, this 450-meter-long zipline flies you across jungle landscapes and beaches.

 7. Forest Adventure – Singapore’s Largest Treetop Course

-Forest Adventure is an exhilarating treetop obstacle course in Bedok Reservoir that has wobbly bridges, ziplines and high-rope challenges.
+Forest Adventure is an exhilarating treetop obstacle course in Bedok Reservoir with wobbly bridges, ziplines and high-rope challenges.
 Ideal for families, couples, or solo adventurers, this activity will challenge your endurance as you traverse a series of obstacles suspended in the air.

 8. Jet Skiing & Water Sports at Ola Beach Club